 You can put hay in the yard for them to scratch through for entertainment.
 We keep a compost pile next to the coop or inside the yard for their entertainment and to speed up the composting process.
 You can read more about this in our post on feeding chickens without buying chicken feed.

-You may also want to consider experimenting with growing fodder, producing mealworms for them, and fermenting their food.
+You may also want to consider experimenting with growing fodder, producing mealworms for them, and fermenting their food as part of how to prepare chickens for winter.

 These extras work great for us.
 They contribute significantly to the health and happiness of the flock.